hectorjsmith/antaeus/docs/ImplementationPlan.md

     - Will throw an exception if the invoice is not yet due (i.e. creation time not from before the start of the month)
 - [ ] New `rest/v1/invoices/{id}/validate` API
     - Re-validates the given invoice using the same logic as the batch job
+- [ ] Handle interruptions during payment process
+    - Add new `PROCESSING` status
+    - Before paying invoice, set status to `PROCESSING` and retry time to +1h and save to DB
+    - After payment, set the status accordingly (and reset retry time)
+    - When running the validation or payment retry job, find any invoices in `PROCESSING` state where the next retry time is in the past
+        - Set the status to `FAILED`, reset retry time, and notify admin (invoice processing was interrupted, manual intervention required)
 - [ ] Update jobs to ensure they cannot run multiple times in parallel